The health benefits of Lions Mane Mushroom are no joke.

 Lions Mane Powder Supplement

-If you want to try Lions Mane in a powder form, then a good choice is the Lions Mane Mushroom Extract Powder from Real Mushrooms.
+If you want to try Lions Mane in a powder form, then you’re in luck!
+FreshCap Mushrooms sells 100% pure Lion’s Mane extract powder made entirely from whole fruiting bodies!

 Getting the supplement in powdered form can be convenient if you want to try and add Lions Mane to your diet using smoothies, shakes, or adding to coffee or tea.
 It is especially great if you already drink post work-out protein shakes, and want to add some brain boosting power to your recovery drink.

-Real Mushrooms supplements are 100% certified organic and verified non-GMO, so you can be sure that you are getting a quality product.
-The supplements are also vegan friendly, gluten-free, dairy free and nut-free, so you can be confident in what you are taking if you have any dietary restrictions.
+Our mushrooms are certified organic (USDA) and verified non-GMO, so you can be sure that you are getting a quality product.
+The supplements are also vegan and paleo friendly, so you can be confident in what you are taking if you have any dietary restrictions.

-Instead of using the mycelium grown on grain, Real Mushrooms actually hand picks the whole mushroom fruiting body, then uses the process of hot water extraction to get a powder.
+Instead of using the mycelium grown on grain, our mushrooms are actually hand picked ( the whole mushroom fruiting body), then processed using hot water extraction to get a powder.
 This powder is analytically tested and guaranteed to contain the beneficial compounds.
+Can’t beat that!

 Mushroom Coffee with Lions Mane